votem/chekov/README.md

 A `Dockerfile` is also provided.
 Execute `docker built -t chekov .` to build the image, and then run it with `docker run --env-file env/your.env chekov`.

+## Credits

+This software was developed as an internal project at Everyone Counts, Inc.

+Everyone Counts provides elegantly simple software and exceptional services to upgrade the election process.
+The eLect brand offers unrivaled web-based voting products including Voter Registration, Online Voting, and Remote Accessible Voting.
+The product suite is designed to address pain points facing election officials today, including security, accessibility, cost, and sustainability.

+For more information, visit http://everyonecounts.com.